Discover Central Government

 - The devolved Governments in Scotland, Wales and Northern Ireland

-Other people that work for public bodies are not civil servants and this includes the Armed Forces, the BBC, the NHS, Quangos that are responsible to a Board such as the Environment Agency and the Arts Council England and Local Government.
+- Other people that work for public bodies are not civil servants and this includes the Armed Forces, the BBC, the NHS, Quangos that are responsible to a Board such as the Environment Agency and the Arts Council England and Local Government.

 There is a common process of entry and most civil servants are seen as having a general expertise in administration rather than a technical or professional expertise, which most people working in the NHS or for local government need, though they may develop a detailed knowledge of a particular policy area.